parflow/parflow/docs/user_manual/source/user_manual.rst

       pfset Geom.domain.RelPerm.N   2.0

+*int* **Geom.\ *geom_name*.RelPerm.NumSamplePoints** 0 This key
-This key specifies the number of sample points for a spline base interpolation table for the Van Genuchten function specified on *geom_name*.
+specifies the number of sample points for a spline base interpolation table for the Van Genuchten function specified on *geom_name*.
 If this number is 0 (the default) then the function is evaluated directly.
 Using the interpolation table is faster but is less accurate.
-Example Useage:

 .. container:: list